-Tasks & Deliverables Task Description Deliverables Ві udget & Completion Date 1 Administration Administrative Deliverables \$ 12,000 1.1 HPMS Program support with data compilation and monitoring.
-Reports and HPMS data delivery to Caltrans Office of Highway System Information and Performance Branch - 5/16/2025 1.2 Administer Central Coast Joint Data Committee (CCJDC) GIS data sharing activities, GIS trainings, and GIS Day.
-Quarterly meeting, agenda, and meeting notes posted to CCJDC website Quarterly 1.3 Track project activities of FY 2024-25 and develop FY 2025-26 scope of work, tasks, deliverables and budget consistent with Federal planning factors.
-Scope of work, tasks, deliverables and budget for FY 2025-26 OWP Draft 1/31/2025 Final 04/30/2025 1.4 Provide monthly and quarterly project progress report and attend/prepare for meetings.
-Project progress report (Monthly & Quarterly) and at least one OWP amendment Monthly 2 Planning Planning Deliverables \$ 135,000 2.1 Participate in trainings/webinars, skill development, and capacity building activities for data analysis and GIS mapping.
-Attend webinars, seminars, and conferences 6/15/2025 2.2 Provide GIS support, training, and mapping, for MPO, RTPA, other agencies and general public.
-Presentations, posters, hand out materials Weekly 2.3 Continue planning and developing GIS data visualization tools and GIS web applications.
-Updated GIS map applications in Portal and GIS database/shapefiles Quarterly 2.4 Compile and update land use and transportation data sets for scenario development to assist the 2050 MTP/SCS plan and future plans.
-GIS database/shapefiles for 2050 MTP/SCS scenarios 6/30/2025 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 155,500 3.1 Coordinate with RTPA's, local jurisdictions, and Caltrans to assemble traffic and truck volume data at various locations throughout the Monterey Bay Region.
-Consolidate and convert those data into GIS format.
-GIS database of traffic volume, truck counts · 4/30/2025 3.2 Coordinate with transit agencies for the inclusion of transit information in GIS format to be included in the travel demand model.
-Ridership and service data for MTP/SCS planning and 2026 RTDM 3/31/2025 3.3 Obtain 2020 Census, most recent ACS, California Employment Development Department, California Department of Finance Data, and other data as available.
-Assemble and analyze the data at various levels of geography.
+Task Description Deliverables Budget & Completion Date 1 Administration Administrative Deliverables \$ 12,000 1.1 AMBAG staff will provide HPMS Program support with data compilation and monitoring.
+Reports and HPMS data delivery to Caltrans Office of Highway System Information and Performance Branch 5/16/2025 1.2 AMBAG staff will continue to administer Central Coast Joint Data Committee (CCJDC) GIS data sharing activities, GIS trainings, and GIS Day.
+Quarterly meeting, agenda, and meeting notes posted to CCJDC website Quarterly 1.3 AMBAG staff will track project activities of FY 2024-25 and develop FY 2025-26 scope of work, tasks, deliverables and budget consistent with Federal planning factors.
+Scope of work, tasks, deliverables and budget for FY 2025-26 OWP Draft 1/31/2025 Final 04/30/2025 1.4 AMBAG staff will provide monthly and quarterly project progress report and attend/prepare for meetings.
+Project progress report (Monthly & Quarterly) and at least one OWP amendment Monthly 2 Planning Planning Deliverables \$ 135,000 2.1 AMBAG staff will participate in trainings/webinars, skill development, and capacity building activities for data analysis and GIS mapping.
+Attend webinars, seminars, and conferences 6/15/2025 2.2 AMBAG staff in conjunction with consultant will provide GIS support, training, and mapping, for MPO, RTPA, other agencies and general public.
+Presentations, posters, hand out materials Weekly 2.3 AMBAG staff in conjunction with consultant will continue planning and developing GIS data visualization tools and GIS web applications.
+Updated GIS map applications in Portal, CalBuilds and GIS database/shapefiles Quarterly 2.4 AMBAG staff in conjunction with consultant will compile and update land use and transportation data sets for scenario development to assist the 2050 MTP/SCS plan and future plans.
+GIS database/shapefiles for 2050 MTP/SCS scenarios 6/30/2025 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables \$ 155,500 3.1 AMBAG staff will coordinate with RTPA's, local jurisdictions, and Caltrans to assemble traffic and truck volume data at various locations throughout the Monterey Bay Region.
+Consolidate and convert those data into GIS format. · · · · · · · · · · · · · · · · · · · 4/30/2025 3.2 AMBAG staff will coordinate with transit agencies for the inclusion of transit information in GIS format to be included in the travel demand model.
+Ridership and service data for MTP/SCS planning and 2026 RTDM 3/31/2025 3.3 AMBAG staff will obtain 2020 Census, most recent ACS, California Employment Development Department, California Department of Finance Data, and other data as available.
+Assemble and analyze the data at various levels of geography with consultant's support.
 Updated annual trend line database for Monterey Bay Region for internal planning analysis and reports/ plans.
-Quarterly 3.4 Update data collection and analysis of parcel level land use data.
+Quarterly 3.4 AMBAG staff in conjunction with consultant will update data collection and analysis of parcel level land use data with consultant's support.
 GIS shapefiles updated with General Plans, assessor data and other land use information October 2024/ April 2025